4. Material accounting policy information and significant judgements, estimates and assumptions

 Significant judgments are involved in determining the provision for income taxes, including amount expected to be paid/recovered for uncertain tax positions.
 Uncertain tax positions are monitored and updated as and when new information becomes available, typically upon examination or action by the taxing authorities or through statute expiration and judicial precedent.

-Final dividend is recognized, when it is approved by the shareholders and the distribution is no longer at the discretion of the Company.
+Final dividend is recognised when it is approved by the shareholders and the distribution is no longer at the discretion of the Company.
 However, Interim dividends are recorded as a liability on the date of declaration by the Company's Board of Directors.

-o) Retirement and other employee benefits
+q) Retirement and other employee benefits

 Short term employee benefits are recognised in the period during which the services have been rendered.
 All employee benefits expected to be settled wholly within twelve months of rendering the service are classified as short-term employee benefits.
 When an employee has rendered service to the Company during an accounting period, the Company recognises the undiscounted amount of short-term employee benefits expected to be paid in exchange for that service as an expense unless another Ind AS requires or permits the inclusion of the benefits in the cost of an asset.
 Benefits such as salaries, wages and short-term compensated absences and bonus etc. are recognised in

-Statement of Profit and Loss in the period in which the employee renders the related service.
+statement of profit and loss in the period in which the employee renders the related service.
 A liability is recognised for the amount expected to be paid after deducting any amount already paid under short-term cash bonus or profit-sharing plans if the Company has a present legal or constructive obligation to pay this amount as a result of past service provided by the employee, and the obligation can be estimated reliably.

-The Company post employment benefits include defined benefit plan and defined contribution plans.
+The Company post-employment benefits include defined benefit plan and defined contribution plans.
 The Company also provides other benefits in the form of deferred compensation and compensated absences.

 A defined benefit plan is a post-employment benefit plan other than a defined contribution plan.
 Under the defined benefit retirement plan, the Company provides retirement obligation in the form of Gratuity.
 Under the plan, a lump sum payment is made to eligible employees (including contractual employees as per their terms of contract) at retirement or termination of employment based on respective employee salary and years of experience with the Company.

 The cost of providing benefits under this plan is determined on the basis of actuarial valuation carried out half yearly by an independent qualified actuary using the projected unit credit method.
-Actuarial gains and losses are recognised in full in the period in which they occur in other comprehensive income forming part of the Statement of Profit and Loss.
+Actuarial gains and losses are recognised in full in the period in which they occur in other comprehensive income forming part of the statement of profit and loss.

-The obligation towards the said benefit is recognised in the balance sheet on the basis of present value of the defined benefit obligation as the Company does not have any plan asset.
+The obligation towards the said benefit is recognised in the balance sheet on the basis of the present value of the defined benefit

 All expenses excluding remeasurements of the net defined benefit liability (asset), in respect of defined benefit plans are recognized in the profit or loss as incurred.
-Remeasurements, comprising actuarial gains and losses and the return on the plan assets (excluding amounts included in net
+Remeasurements, comprising actuarial gains and losses and the return on the plan assets (excluding amounts included in net interest on the net defined benefit liability (asset)), are recognized immediately in the Balance Sheet with a corresponding debit or credit through other comprehensive income in the period in which they occur.
+Remeasurements are not reclassified to profit or loss in subsequent periods.

 The Company provides other benefits in the form of compensated absences and long term service awards.
 The employees of the Company are entitled to compensated absences based on the unavailed leave balance.
 The Company records liability based on actuarial valuation computed under projected unit credit method.
 Actuarial gains / losses are immediately taken to the Statement of Profit and Loss and are not deferred.
 The Company presents the entire leave encashment liability as a current liability in the balance sheet, since the Company does not have an unconditional right to defer its settlement for more than 12 months after the reporting date.